 Registration is voluntary and your child will not be registered without parental consent.
 You can remove your child or young person’s name by contacting us directly.

-You do not need to be on the register in order to be assessed or receive services.
+You don't need to be on the Register in order to be assessed or receive services.

-Registration does not automatically mean that your child is eligible for services as all children need to be assessed individually.
+Registration doesn't automatically mean that your child is eligible for services as all children need to be assessed individually.

 4. How secure is my information?

 Personal information can only be given to certain people in health, education or social services who need to know it.
-We would not share any information if you do not give consent.
+We wont share any information if parental consent hasn't been given.

 5. How do I register?

-You can fill in the application form yourself if you're a disabled young person, 16 to18 years old.
+You can fill in the application form yourself if you're a disabled young person aged 16 to 18 year's old.

-If you want a paper version, you can request a copy of the application form be sent out to you.
+If you would prefer a paper version of the application form, you can request a copy to be sent to you by contacting: